polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/build-a-parachain/acquire-a-testnet-slot.md

 ## Introduction

-This tutorial demonstrates deploying a parachain on a public test network, such as the Paseo network.
+This tutorial demonstrates deploying a parachain on a public test network like the Paseo network.
 Public TestNets have a higher bar to entry than a private network but represent an essential step in preparing a parachain project to move into a production network.

 ## Prerequisites